James Shaw Kennedy

-Kennedy in 1821, by Jan Willem Pieneman, a study for The Battle of Waterloo.

 General Sir James Shaw Kennedy, (born James Shaw; (Note: In 1834, on succeeding, in right of his wife, to the estate of Kirkmichael, he added Kennedy to his surname.)
 13 October 1788 – 30 May 1865) was a British soldier and military writer.

 Life

 Early life

 The son of Captain John Shaw, a former captain in the 76th Highlanders, of Dalton, Kirkcudbrightshire, James was educated at Ayr Academy.
 He was commissioned into the 43rd (Monmouthshire) Light Infantry in 1805, joining the regiment at Hythe, Kent where it was training under Sir John Moore.
 He first saw service in the Copenhagen Expedition of 1807 as a lieutenant.

 The Peninsula

 Under Sir David Baird Shaw took part in the Corunna Campaign.
 In the retreat from Corunna, led by Sir John Moore, Shaw and the 43rd fought with the rearguard to the army.
 On his return to England he suffered from a severe fever from which he never fully recovered.
 In May 1809, Shaw returned to the Peninsula with the 43rd and took part in the 250-mile march from Lisbon to Talavera where he became adjutant of his now famous regiment at the Battle of Talavera.

 As Robert Craufurd's aide-de-camp during 1809 and 1810, Shaw was on the staff of the Light Division at the Coa and the Agueda, and, with William Campbell, prepared and edited the Standing Orders of the Light Division (printed in Home's Précis of Modern Tactics, pp. 257–277).
 He was wounded at Almeida in 1810, but rejoined Craufurd at the end of 1811 and was with his chief at the siege of Ciudad Rodrigo in January 1812.
 At the great assault of 19 January, Shaw carried his general, mortally wounded, from the crest of the glacis and later conveyed Wellington's summons to surrender to the French governor.

 At Badajoz, now once more with the 43rd, he displayed, at the lesser breach, a gallantry which furnished his brother officer William Napier with the theme of one of his most glorious descriptive passages.
 At the siege and the Battle of Salamanca, in the retreat from Burgos, Shaw, still a subaltern, distinguished himself and in July 1812, was promoted to captain.
 At the end of the year, he had to return to England due to ill health.
 In April 1813, Shaw joined the senior department of the Royal Military College, Sandhurst.